Miracloon/pflotran-documentation/user_guide/cards/process_model_cards/timestepper_card.rst

 TIMESTEP_MAXIMUM_GROWTH_FACTOR <float>
  The maximum factor by which the time step can be increased between time steps (default: 2.).

+TIMESTEP_OVERSTEP_REL_TOLERANCE <float>
+ If a waypoint lies just beyond the end of a time step, the time step size will be increased to meet that waypoint if (waypoint_time <= time + time_step_size * TIMESTEP_OVERSTEP_REL_TOLERANCE).
+This helps avoid small time steps to meet waypoint times.

 INITIALIZE_TO_STEADY_STATE
  Flag requesting that a steady state solution be computed based on boundary and initial conditions at the beginning of the simulation (**Warning: not robust**)